Browse by . . .

 The Hours of Catherine of Cleves

-I guess Jean-Paul Sartre had it wrong.
+So Jean-Paul Sartre had it wrong.
 Hell is not other people.
-It is something even more intimate.
+It is more intimate and closer to oneself.
 It is one's home as one's castle, a bright home fire, and a furry animal or two.
 Master of Catherine of Cleves's Mouth of Hell (Morgan Library, c.
 1440)

 That image is from The Hours of Catherine of Cleves.
 The furry animal is a lion and its jaws the mouth of Hell.
 They spread to reveal a yellow, reptilian webbing and, in its fiery interior, yet another pair of eyes.
 A darker version of the beast stands guard over the castle roof.
 No one escapes its massive stone, with skulls in place of windows and devils in its turrets.

 The Morgan Library ranks it among the most "scary and inventive" images of the early Renaissance.
 It is also just one miniature, from one of the largest surviving texts of its time.
-And this once, one can see it all.
 A companion show of Flemish illumination adds eighteen other books as context.
-So did a show just months before at the Morgan, "Pages of Gold," which extends the story across the continent.
+A related review looks at "Pages of Gold," also at the Morgan, which extends the story across the continent.

 Nothing, though, beats immersion in that one Book of Hours.
 Besides their pleasures, its pages offer a status report on the Northern Renaissance, when it was just taking shape.
 They also offer a peek at family and territorial politics.
-Catherine of Cleves may have had her own personal hell, and she made the most of it.
+If Catherine of Cleves had her own private hell, she made the most of it.

 She herself was Hell